derekjwilliams/some-gears/data-services/hotChocolate/README.md

 ## Database setup
 You will need to have a sqlServer database running locally or remotely.
 This database needs to consist of 4 tables.
+To add the connection string in the sln:  the CS needs to live in appsettings.json under the sln context. you will need to add it under the empty "ConnectionString" key

 ## Nuget packages to install
 HotChocolate version 10.3.5 <br />